zgulde/cods/docs/usage.md

 #### Customizing Deployment

-If your deploment needs are more complex than what is described above, you can create a file named `install.sh` in the root of your project.
+If your deploment needs are more complex than what is described above, you can create a file named `cods.sh` in the root of your project.
 This file will be executed after pushing to the deployment remote if a `.cods` file is not found.
 This script will be executed after freshly cloning your project, from your project root, and several environment variables are available to it: